grimme-lab/xtb_docs/source/oniom.rst

       normal termination of xtb

-To start singlepoint calculation with the user-defined orca input file:
+To start single-point calculation with the user-defined orca input file:

 1) specify orca input and add its name in the xcontrol file: